 npx expo-cli init [Your Project Name] # after the project is created cd [Your Project Name] # then install the library yarn add [email protected] # also install the icons library expo install @expo/vector-icons

-In this section let’s write our first styled component to display the title of the app in the App.js
+In this section, let’s write our first styled component to display the title of the app in the App.js

 file.
-To get started, import the library:
+To get started, import the styled-components library with the command below:

 import styled from 'styled-components/native';

-library in a React Native app, you must import the /native
+To use the styled-components library in a React Native app, you must import the /native

 to access primitive components instead of importing them directly from React Native.
+Then, let’s replace the View

 and Text